 You will need to use Mercedes harmonic balancer tool to hold the crankshaft pulley in place as you loosen up the 27 mm bolt.

-You will be applying over 200 Nm of force to the bolt which requires is a considerable amount of energy.
+You will apply over 200 Nm of force to the bolt, which requires considerable energy.

 Step 5: Install the new harmonic balancer

 Pull the old crankshaft pulley out.
 Now it is time to install the new harmonic balancer.
 You will need to hold the crank pulley using the harmonic balancer tool.
-Next use a breaker bar and a cheater pipe/extension to loosen the bolt.
+Next, loosen the bolt with a breaker bar and a cheater pipe/extension.

 The last step is to reinstall the serpentine belt.